 It is always the UMS Licensing ID of the local server that is backed up.
 Therefore, make sure at first that the local UMS Licensing ID is the same as the main UMS Licensing ID.
 If not, restart the UMS Server to synchronize the local UMS Licensing ID with the main UMS Licensing ID and then proceed with creating the backup.
 See also Manual Synchronization of the UMS Licensing ID.

-- For HA installations only: Save the current IGEL network token.
+- For HA installations only: Save the current IGEL network token (allows the integration of new servers into the same HA network).
 This is usually a token created during the installation, see Installing the First Server in an HA Network.
 If a new IGEL network token has been generated in the meantime, e.g. if changes to certificates were made (see "High Availability" under Device Communication), this is the token to be backed up.